ivanhanigan/ivanhanigan.github.com.raw/_posts/2013-10-12-data-documentation-case-study-reml-and-rfigshare.md

     # this created "metadata.xml" and "metadata.csv"
     file.remove(c("metadata.xml","metadata.csv"))
 <p></p>
 This was a very minimal data documentation effort.
-A bit more detail would look like this.
+A bit more detail would be better.
 Because I would now need to re-write all that in the wizard I will take the advice of the help file that "regular users will find it faster to define the columns and units directly in the format"

 #### Code:
     ds <- data.set(civst_gend_sector,